fhightower-tc/tc-indicator-importer/README.md

 ### Attributes in Datastore (required)

-This app pulls attributes from the datastore.
-Thus, you will need to write a list of attributes like the one in the `example_datastore_attributes.json` to the datastore.
+The unstructured indicator importer spaces app pulls attributes from the datastore.
+Thus, you will need to write a list of attributes like the one in [example_datastore_attributes.json](https://gitlab.com/fhightower-tc/unstructured-indicator-importer/blob/master/example_datastore_attributes.json) to the datastore.
 This attributes json needs to be added in the following datastore:

 ```
-/v2/exchange/db/organization/app-data/attributes
+/organization/app-data/attributes

 {"text": "[...<ATTRIBUTES HERE>...]"}
 ```